olliephillips/froxy/README.md

 ## Fencer proxy with websocket relay and webhooks

 For many apps the Fencer REST API is fine for use in a client/server manner.
-However, in other types of applications, external systems may benefit being able to "act" on the knowledge (whether user is inside or outside one or more geofences).
-The client application itself is only required to determine position.
+However, in other types of applications, external systems may benefit by being able to "act" on the knowledge (whether a user is inside or outside one or more geofences) and the client application itself is only required to determine position.

-Fencer.io currently does not work well for this second style of "remote tracking" application.
+Fencer.io currently does not work well ( but may offer support in future) for this second style of "remote tracking" application.

 Froxy is a proxy server for the Fencer API.
 It supports both websockets and webhooks for push notifications to external applications.